 Commercial beats retail

 Commercial grade equipment is built for rigorous daily use and has a solid warranty against possible defects, all of which shows in the price.
 Retail units carry much smaller price tags, but if you read the fine print, the warranty may be void if the product is used for commercial purposes.
-And if the price on a unit seems unusually low, the battery and charger may be sold separately or component quality may be reduced, effectively cancelling your savings.
+And if the price on a unit seems unusually low, the battery and charger may be sold separately or component quality may be reduced, hence cancelling your savings.

 Batteries are a key consideration